xrhan/timelapse/index.md

 ### Comparison

 The benefits of dREPA are especially pronounced for out-of-distribution inputs such as paintings.
-Although the model never observes artistic paintings during training, dREPA-regularized models generalize well, producing consistent and realistic blooming sequences from, e.g., sunflower oil paintings.
+Although the model never observes painting-style timelapse during training, dREPA-regularized models generalize well, producing consistent and realistic blooming sequences from, e.g., sunflower oil paintings.
 On these artistic domains, our approach even surpasses several closed-source commercial models (e.g., Google Veo3, Runway Gen4) in terms of subject consistency and faithful preservation of the painting texture.

 <!-- ===== 2 rows × 3 columns comparison grid ===== -->
 <style>